Aks-Dmv/AI_Concepts/README.md

 # AI_Concepts
-This repository will have documented code in the form of jupy notebooks that illustrate different AI concepts along with working code.
+I made this repository as a means to record my thought process.
+It has documented code in the form of jupy notebooks and illustrates different AI concepts, along with working code.